 The best way to answer the question of "what does a cinematographer do" is to hear it straight from the horse's mouth.
 Below is a Hollywood Reporter roundtable with some of today's best working DPs.

 When cinematographers are on set shooting, they work with the director to make the actual product, the movie.
 But how do they do that?
 Academy Award-winning cinematographer, Roger Deakins offers some priceless tips on his approach:

 We've heard from working cinematographers about how they work.
 Now, let’s briefly go over a cinematographer's key considerations.

 Where a cinematographer places the camera matters.
 For example, it can reveal character behavior or their emotional state.
 The closeness between the subject and the camera can help engage or distance the audience.

 Camera movement can heighten the emotion and suspense in a scene.
 And moving the camera with the characters can add a subjective perspective.
-Keeping the camera static, on the other hand, will create a more objective POV.
+Keeping a static camera, on the other hand, will create a more objective point of view.

 The rules of shot composition dictate the way elements of a scene are arranged in the frame to convey an intended message.